 - 1 15-ounce carton of cooked cannellini beans, rinsed (save one tablespoon of the starchy liquid) also known as aqufaba

-- 1 flax egg (whisk 1 tablespoon ground flax plus 2.5 tablespoons of water - put in refrigerator for 10 minutes or longer to thicken)
+- or use 1 flax egg (whisk 1 tablespoon ground flax plus 2.5 tablespoons of water - put in refrigerator for 10 minutes or longer to thicken)

 - ⅓ cup vegetable broth for sautéing

 - ¼ cup chopped onion

 - ¼ cup chopped fresh parsley (or more to taste)

 - ¼ chopped fresh basil (or more to taste)